-How many people does it take to move an elephant?
+How many ants does it take to move an elephant?

-That’s what the traditionally bureaucratic Jewish community feels like to me sometimes, novices trying to move an elephant.
-Many just don’t seem to understand what it will take to make that elephant want to move.
+That’s what the traditionally bureaucratic Jewish community feels like to me sometimes, like ants trying to move an elephant.
+No matter how many ants you have, there won’t be any typical ways to make that elephant want to move.
 Many have written about this, most recently, Ron Wolfson in “It’s About People, Not Programs.”

-There are all sorts of tactics used….from offers of ‘free’ to signing this petition or that (pen included) to guilt-laden messages like ‘if you just cared a little bit…’.
+There are all sorts of traditional tactics that different organizations use….from offers of ‘free’ programs to urgent requests to sign this petition or that (they even provide the pen), to guilt-laden messages like ‘if you just cared a little bit…’.
 And then there are the organizations that use fear.
 They report some of the worst anti-semitic attacks from the past year, complete with the horrid pictures, and also offer statistics about assimilation.
 As if it is not hard enough to read headlines about hatred just once, these are delivered into my mailbox, just for me.
-I recently read yet another mood-boosting article that appeared in my Inbox: “A Bleak View of American Jewry”
+I recently read yet another mood-boosting online article: “A Bleak View of American Jewry”

 A Chabad Rabbi said it so simply.
 When asked what his techniques were for engaging so many young students Rabbi Yosef Kulek, at the University of Hartford, summed up Chabad’s approach and success in one word: Love (a dose of great marketing doesn’t hurt).
 “I know that sounds cliché but it’s really true,” he said.